dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide-v10.2.1100.md

    > Note:
    >
-   > You need to add the CameraX dependency to use the `DynamsoftCameraEnhancer` library.
+   > DCE 4.x is based on Android CameraX, so you need to add the CameraX dependency manually.

 4. Click **Sync Now**.
 After the synchronization is complete, the SDK is added to the project.